 Trips sponsored by organizations or commercial groups must contact the wilderness permit office, a special use permit may be needed.

-Request your permit by email to print out before the trip.
-The signed permit must be in the group leader’s possession during the trip and must be presented to rangers upon request.
-The group leader signing the permit is accepting responsibility to ensure everyone in their group will follow the rules and regulations on the permit.
+Request your permit 1 or 2 weeks before the trip.
+Print out and sign the permit.
+The permit must be in the group leader’s possession during the trip and must be presented to rangers upon request.
+Group leader is accepting responsibility to ensure everyone in their group will follow the rules and regulations on the permit.